A new page, begun September 2017. Still under construction, October 2019.

 It is also the only page on this site which continues into the era of electrical recording (roughly 1925 onwards) and indeed, up to the 1950s.
 This is because (a) some of the devices marketed after 1925 still operated purely by mechanical means, and (b) home recording devices are rather a ‘Cinderella’ topic, so it’s useful to have a little info. about them…

 To hear speech, music and song ‘when nobody was there’, was at first a great wonder to the public.
 Remember: at this time, around 1900, there was no radio broadcasting, let alone television.
 Moving pictures were still very primitive and, of course, silent.
-True, there were musical boxes, but they tended to be too expensive, and could not talk or sing!
-In fact, the easiest way was to play it yourself on the parlour piano (if you could afford one), or else go to a theatre, a music hall or a band concert, usually played by a brass band on the village green, or in local park.
-So the advent of recorded sound meant that ‘music in the home’ could be provided by mechanical means – yet again, for those who could afford it.
+True, there were musical boxes, but they tended to be expensive, and could not talk or sing!

-It was perhaps inevitable that this problem would be addressed, and some sort of add-on device would be out on the market to enable home disc recording.
+It was inevitable that this problem would be addressed, and add-on devices would be put on the market to enable home disc recording.
 The following list is not exhaustive – merely those of which we are aware.
-It should also be pointed out, that the path to really good amateur home disc recording was long, tortuous, and in the end (yet again) was to become very expensive indeed.
+It should also be pointed out, that the path to really good quality home disc recording was long, tortuous, and in the end (yet again) was to become very expensive indeed.

 The first disc home recording device was put on the market by The Nicole Record Company in late 1904.
 It was called the “Autorecordeon”.
 There was apparently a pre-grooved disc, the groove being filled with a waxy compound.
 A special sound-box and horn was required.
 Unfortunately, no example is known to have survived; and it would seem, so far, that no illustration is to be found in any Nicole catalogue or advertisement.